Disclaimer: I do not own BattleTech.

 "Her conclusion.
 Yes, Spruance had to cover Midway from invasion, but his primary responsibility was to inflict damage upon a superior enemy fleet.
 He could have advanced upon the enemy instead of retiring east and done both."

 "And realistically he had already dealt more damage than the IJN was capable of recouping.
 The loss of four fleet carriers was crippling.
 The whole reason Japan went to war in the first place was for resources.
 The need to build replacements took resources they could ill-afford to spend and prevented them from increasing the number of those ships.
-Even worse, while they had carrier-trained and qualified pilots—or could train and qualify more with relative ease though at the cost of decreasing combat efficiency—they could not so easily replace the maintenance and deck-handling crews that went down with their lost carriers, which would have a disastrous impact on their air-fleet efficiency for the remainder of the war."
+Even worse, while they had carrier-trained and qualified pilots—or could train and qualify more with relative ease though at the cost of decreasing combat efficiency—they could not so easily replace the maintenance and deck-handling crews that went down with their lost carriers, which had a disastrous impact on their air-fleet efficiency for the remainder of the war."

 "Roland Talbot was seen again not a week later at Ridderkirk, this time as a lieutenant-colonel and commanding the 1st Squadron of the Fourth Cavalry Regiment," Manfred Steele said, abandoning the lesson for business.
-"This unit and another calling itself the Seventh Cavalry Regiment—though I should add that all three 'cavalry' units have displayed very different TO&Es—fought a delaying action that distracted the Lionhearts long enough for the regimental combat team garrisoning the planet to evacuate the planet and destroy much of the equipment and facilities they were forced to leave behind."
+"This unit and another calling itself the Seventh Cavalry Regiment—though I should add that all three 'cavalry regiments' displayed very different TO&Es—fought a delaying action that distracted the Lionhearts long enough for the regimental combat team garrisoning the planet to evacuate the planet and destroy much of the equipment and facilities they were forced to leave behind."

 "Impressive," Atalanta said evenly.
 "They must have refitted their WarShips and JumpShips with Lithium-Fusion batteries."